6 Communication Blunders You Should Avoid If You Want to Succeed in Business

 Blunder #3: Lack of Detail / Broad Inconsistencies

 Email, website content, marketing messages, and company presentations all need to be double-checked before being shared with a larger audience.
-Misspellings and incorrect grammar make you look unprofessional to colleagues and are equally damaging with your company’s target audience.
+Misspellings and incorrect grammar make you look unprofessional to colleagues and are equally damaging to your company’s target audience.
 Inaccurate information can lead to misunderstandings that frustrate customers or cause costly errors within the company.
 Sending duplicate messages should also be avoided, as this tends to make customers lose confidence in your company’s ability to provide good service.
-It may also cause you customers to wonder if you have any sense at all.
+It may also cause your customers to wonder if you have any sense at all.

 Blunder #4: Irrelevant Nonsense